jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 Note: due to the new way Layouts work, not everything currently persisted in v.6 Layout State will be migrated.

-The contents of the **initial Layout definition** - provided either through Predefined Config or in the Layout creation UI - will be automatically migrated by AdapTable.
+The contents of the **initial Layout definition** - provided either through Predefined Config or in the Layout creation UI - will be automatically migrated by AdapTable (in versions 7.0.2 and later).

 However, any **subsequent changes** to that Layout as the result of user actions in the grid (e.g. widening or grouping columns) will be lost.